prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 Traditionally preventing a system from ending up in invalid states involves checking and manipulating the variables in the possible code paths.
 This can be error prone.
 Over time most systems increase in complexity.
 This results in an increase of states and code paths.
 This makes the system more susceptible to errors.

 In contrast, a state machine models the system as a set of discrete states and predefined transitions.
-The states replace the combinations of the variable values.
-Except we define valid states and transitions only.
+The states replace the combinations of the variable values, except we only define valid states and transitions.

 #### Statecharts